kubernetes/website/content/zh/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 <!--
 From the kubelet's perspective, one token is like another and has no special meaning.
 From the kube-apiserver's perspective, however, the bootstrap token is special.
-Due to its `Type`, `namespace` and `name`, kube-apiserver recognizes it as a special token, and grants anyone authenticating with that token special bootstrap rights, notably treating them as a member of the `system:bootstrappers` group.
+Due to its `type`, `namespace` and `name`, kube-apiserver recognizes it as a special token, and grants anyone authenticating with that token special bootstrap rights, notably treating them as a member of the `system:bootstrappers` group.
 This fulfills a basic requirement for TLS bootstrapping.
 -->